-5.4.1.4 The multiscale algorithm
+5.3.2 The multiscale parameter

 BETA ALERT: The multiscale option is currently under development and should be used with caution and be considered as an "experimental" algorithm.
-The multiscale CLEAN method is known to need careful tuning in order to properly converge.
-However, currently the only control for multiscale in the clean and mosaic tasks is the setting of the scales.
+The multi-scale CLEAN method is known to need careful tuning in order to properly converge.
+However, currently the only control for multiscale in the clean task is the setting of the scales.